 Chaskiel and Chaya Krongold seated with Nachman, Fajga, Baruch, Gutta, and Hershel standing behind them

 Chaskiel and Jonasz’s parents, Szmula and Bracha Perla Krongold had many other children including: Baruch Yisrael, Hitza Chaya, Rachel, Pryva Shandla, Sura Roize, Rivka, Marmita and Golda.

 Feiga survived the war by hiding and living with Aryan papers.
 Sadly, she was killed, along with four others, in a shooting in an apartment (belonging to Pinhas Lederman) at Sienkiewicza/Radomska 34 in Ostrowiec on March 19, 1945.
 The Polish A.K.
 (Armja Krajowa) organized the murderous attack that brutally killed five people, and badly wounded several others.

 Guta also survived the war and by a miracle, Guta’s daughter Ruth, who was placed in a Polish home, also survived.
 Guta, who was previously married to Yechezkel Schwartz who remained in Poland after the war, remarried to Yossef Griffel in Israel.

-Jonasz Krongold’s children left Poland before the Holocaust.
-His daughter, Hela moved to Palestine.
-His son Moniek (Samuel Morris) and daughter Zysla moved to Canada.
+Jonasz Krongold’s daughter Hela moved to Palestine in 1936.
+His wife Zysla, son Moniek/Samuel Morris and daughter Fajgunia/Fanny survived the Holocaust and moved to Canada.
 Zysla’s grandaughter Rosalie Abella became a supreme court judge.